 While the truly determined internet users will delve into the depths of a search engine to find the result they’re looking for, these people are in the minority.
 So, how does the typical user find you?

 When you search for a certain query or “keyword”, Google brings up the web pages it thinks are most relevant to your search.
-For instance, search “digital marketing company” and Markitors is sure to be within the first few results.
+For instance, search “small business SEO” and Markitors is sure to be within the first few results.
 Of course, there are several factors that influence this relevancy, and it may not be as natural and obvious as we’d all care to think.

 Let’s take a look at one of the most effective forms of inbound marketing, Search Engine Optimization (SEO).
 Here’s how to get your website on the first page of Google, explained in simple terms everyone can understand.